Registering an event for FIDE rating

 A new NZCF Vega guide (Updated 10th December 2018)

-NZCF rating lists in native Vega format - see Ratings section above.
+NZCF rating lists in native Vega format - are available in the dedicated Ratings Page.

 All FIDE (World Chess Federation) rated events require an Arbiter who is licensed with FIDE.
 There are one-off payments due to FIDE when an arbiter first qualifies for the title of National Arbiter, FIDE Arbiter and International Arbiter.
 Current NZCF policy is that the New Zealand Chess Federation will cover the initial FIDE fee due when a New Zealand arbiter first qualifies for the title of FIDE Arbiter (FA) and International Arbiter (IA).
 Any subsequent FIDE charges that may be levied in the future shall be the responsibility of the individual.